naugtur/ripper/README.md

 The `copy(node)` method serializes all content of given DOM node and CSS style set on elements inside to a string containing only letters provided as the dictionary.
 The default dictionary contains all characters that are allowed in HTTP GET request.

-The `paste(node,data)` method replace content of given node with deserialized content from the `data` string
+The `paste(data,node)` method creates a child in a given node with deserialized content from the `data` string

 ##Usage: